maratib/vue3ts-tailwindcss/README.md

 #To install the dependencies
 yarn

-#run in hot reload mode
+#Run in hot reload mode
 yarn dev

 #To build the project